 Then there’s the case of toxic chemicals…

-The results showed that toxic levels of dioxin were significantly lower in the breast milk of mothers taking chlorella, which is great news!
+Studies have shown that toxic levels of dioxin were significantly lower in the breast milk of mothers taking chlorella, which is great news!

-While the mechanisms are not completely understood, chlorella appears to accelerate excretion of heavy metals and toxins, decrease their absorbency by tissues in the body and act as a potent antioxidant agent.
+While the mechanisms are not completely understood, chlorella appears to accelerate the excretion of heavy metals and toxins, decrease their absorbency by tissues in the body and act as a potent antioxidant agent.

 Chlorella is a complete protein source, providing all 9 essential amino acids and 11 non-essential.
 It contains triple-miracle vitamin C and brain-boosting B vitamins, along with a range of minerals — zinc, potassium, copper, calcium, folic acid, and iron.
 And it’s also a good source of dietary fiber.

-At this stage there has been no specific dosage set for chlorella, with study dosages ranging from 1.2 grams per day up to 10 grams per day.
+At this stage, there has been no specific dosage set for chlorella, with study dosages ranging from 1.2 grams per day up to 10 grams per day.
 The best course of action is to follow the product manufacturer’s recommendations when adding chlorella to your diet, with the majority suggesting an average dose of 2 to 3 grams per day.

 Chlorella comes in tablet, capsule, powder, and extract form and you should be able to find it in a quality greens powder mix.